More than a feeling: Expressive style influences cortical speech tracking in subjective cognitive decline: Materials and Methods

 \subsection{Data acquisition and preprocessing}

 EEG data were recorded using a 64-channel BioSemi ActiveTwo system at a 2048 Hz sampling rate.
-Horizontal and vertical electrooculograms (HEOG and VEOG) were also collected to monitor eye movements.
+Eye movements were monitored with horizontal and vertical electrooculograms.
 Participants sat approximately 70 cm from a monitor while auditory stimuli were presented via two speakers.
-During the recording, they listened to 16 one-minute segments of clean speech (4 per expressive style) in a random order.
-After each segment, participants used a five-point Likert scale to rate perceived valence, arousal, and dominance with the Self-Assessment Manikin \cite{Bradley1994MeasuringEmotionSelfAssessment}, as well as their overall enjoyment.
-This dataset is part of a larger project studying speech and music perception.
+During the recording, they listened to 16 one-minute recordings of clean speech (4 per expressive style) in a random order.
+After each recording, they used a five-point Likert scale to rate perceived valence, arousal, and dominance with the Self-Assessment Manikin \cite{Bradley1994MeasuringEmotionSelfAssessment}, as well as their overall enjoyment.
+Two participants with unusually low variability in their behavioral ratings ($Z \leq -1.96$ for standard deviation of valence, arousal, or dominance) were excluded, leaving 60 (30F) participants.

 Prior to any preprocessing steps, the raw EEG signals were visually inspected to exclude channels contaminated by body movements.
 The signals were first downsampled to 512 Hz and average re-referenced.
-Independent component analysis (ICA) was applied to remove eye artifacts.
+Independent component analysis (ICA) was applied to remove eye artifacts following a z-score thresholding approach \cite{Ma2021RegularityRandomnessAgeing}.
 Afterwards, channels that were excluded during visual inspection were interpolated.
 The signals were then band-pass filtered between 1 and 40 Hz using a third-order Butterworth filter.
 The above steps were conducted with custom Python scripts with \textit{MNE-Python} \cite{Gramfort2013MEGEEGData}.